FlambeStinger/containerlab_project/Week1/Progress.md

 ## SRLinux Configuration

 For my first lab working with SRLinux, I planned to create a network with three nodes and two clients with each client connected to a leaf node.
-From there one client was assigned to VLAN 10 while the other was assigned to VLAN 20.
+From there one client will be assigned to VLAN 10 while the other will be assigned to VLAN 20.
 Attached below is the topology detailing IP and VLAN assignment.

 <img width="379" height="363" alt="image" src="https://github.com/user-attachments/assets/3045eae2-b3c0-4440-9453-83a02bf491b3" />